sdn3rd/renp.ai/README.md

 # Ren'Py Dialogue and Face Line Extractor to LLM dataset for training Local models

 ## Description
-This Python script is designed to parse Ren'Py script files (`.rpy`) to extract dialogue and face lines.
-It is particularly useful for processing visual novel scripts written in Ren'Py, enabling writers and developers to easily extract and analyze dialogue and character expressions.
-The script can handle both individual `.rpy` files and recursively process a directory containing multiple `.rpy` files.
+This Python script is designed to parse Ren'Py script files (`.rpy`) to extract dialogue and convert it to a local LLM training format to fine-tune your model as a Lora.

 ## Features
-- **Dialogue and Face Line Extraction**: Extracts both dialogue lines and face expression commands from Ren'Py script files.
+- **Dialogue and Emotion Line Extraction**: Extracts both dialogue lines and face expression commands from Ren'Py script files.
-- **Include Face Lines Toggle**: Option to include or exclude face lines in the output.
+- **Include Face Lines Toggle**: Option to include or exclude face lines in the output, if you do not have emotions in your game.
-- **Recursive Directory Processing**: Ability to process an entire directory of `.rpy` files recursively.
+- **Recursive Directory Processing**: Ability to process an entire directory of `.rpy` files recursively and output to a single flat training file.
-- **Flexible Output Formatting**: Outputs extracted data in a structured JSON format, suitable for further processing or analysis.
 - **Customizable Output**: Provides an option to write output to a specified file or print it to the command line interface (CLI).
 - **Filtering Mechanism**: Filters out labels with insufficient content (less than four lines) to ensure meaningful output.